jitsi/handbook/docs/dev-guide/contributing.md

 - Feel free to report ***any bugs, ask for new features or anything else*** you need help with.
 When opening an issue, please provide as much information as possible.

-- Please ask any general and implementation specific questions on the [community forum](https://community.jitsi.org/) for support.
+- Please ask any general and implementation-specific questions on the [community forum](https://community.jitsi.org/) for support.

 ### 🪲 Bug Reports and Other Issues